Lake-Tuggeranong-College/Holocron/E Course/WebDev/Website Development Project 4.md

 # Overview

-This semester finalises topics for the Cert III
+This unit is a series of self-paced tasks that can be completed at any time before the end of the course.
+The competencies covered are **core** competencies for the ICT30120 Certificate III in Information Technology - therefore they are required to gain the qualification.

 # Tasks